-• Prior notification includes a registration procedure which requires de facto approval of the registration body.
+- Prior notification includes a registration procedure which requires de facto approval of the registration body. - A notification regime is enforced on all peaceful assemblies indiscriminately, becoming an end in itself and not distinguishing on a case-by-case basis.

 2. Restrictions are proportional and based on objective evidence of necessity